William S. Stokley: Philadelphia City Hall

+Mayor of Philadelphia (1872–1881)

+In 1871, he ran for mayor and defeated James S. Biddle.

-The contracts for the construction of City Hall was over $24 million, more than double the original $10 million estimate.
+The contracts for the construction of City Hall had run over $24 million, more than double the original $10 million estimate.
 On one of the latest contracts, $5.3 million was handed out with no bidding for the marble used in construction.
 The construction company would purchase the marble from a quarry owned by allies of Stokley.
 The mayor reportedly acquired a new brownstone home, courtesy of the building contractors.

-Stokley went on to win two more terms, beating Alexander K. McClure in 1874 and Joseph L. Caven in 1877.
-In 1881, some Republicans, including Rudolph Blankenburg, who wanted to see a change from what they viewed as a corrupt administration, pushed the city's Committee of One Hundred to withdraw its endorsement of Stokley in favor of Democrat Samuel G. King.
-King defeated Stokley in that election.
+Stokley was reelected to two more terms as mayor, defeating Alexander McClure in 1874 and Joseph L. Caven in 1877.
+In 1881, some Republicans, including Rudolph Blankenburg, who wanted to see a change from what they viewed as a corrupt administration, pushed the city's Committee of One Hundred to withdraw its endorsement of Stokley in favor of Democrat Samuel G. King who defeated Stokley in that election.

+Death

 Stokley died on February 21, 1902, and was interred at Laurel Hill Cemetery in Philadelphia.